Center for Diabetes and Cardiometabolic Health – CDCH

 Serious Complications of Cirrhosis That Need Medical Attention

-As cirrhosis advances, the liver loses more of its functional capacity.
+As cirrhosis progresses, the liver gradually loses its ability to perform essential functions.
 Cirrhosis can lead to serious complications that affect multiple body systems and require close medical supervision.

 Portal Hypertension: